vydang123/3813ICT-Assignment-Phase-1/README.md

-# 3813ICT Assignement Phase 1
+# 3813ICT Assignment Phase 1

 # GIT
 ## Layout of a Typical Git Repository: